Bible, Religion, Ministry, and Interfaith Studies

 - Sojourner’s Magazine – Interns support Sojourner’s mission to articulate the biblical call to social justice, inspiring hope and building a movement to transform individuals, communities, the church, and the world.
 Interns can join this faithful community in a number of ways, including writing, editing, marketing, circulation and development.

-- Jubilee USA – Work with a network of faith-based organizations to advocate that the US government and international financial institutions provide debt relief and economic justice for peoples worldwide.
+- Jubilee USA Network – Work with a network of faith-based organizations to advocate that the US government and international financial institutions provide debt relief and economic justice for peoples worldwide.

 - MCC (Mennonite Central Committee) Washington Office – Join the voice of the Mennonite Church on Capitol Hill through research and writing on a variety of justice issues.
 Interns are encouraged to focus on a topic of interest to them and the Mennonite Church, and to compile background information and calls to action in memos that are distributed to political leaders and constituents.